BK Racing: Car No. 93 history

-The team announced that this team would return on a part-time basis in 2014, bearing the No. 93 due to the team's previous No. 93 changing to No. 23.
+The team announced that the No. 93 team would return on a part-time basis in 2014.
 The car was driven by Morgan Shepherd for the 2014 Daytona 500 in collaboration with Pat MacDonald, with sponsorship from the Support Military Foundation.
 However, Shepherd failed to qualify.
 Though the team had already expanded to three full-time cars with the addition of the No. 26, the No. 93 returned later in the year as a fourth BK car.
 Veteran Mike Bliss drove at both Kentucky and Loudon with Dr Pepper on the car.
 Johnny Sauter then drove the car with Dr Pepper at Pocono in August, and J. J. Yeley drove a Burger King-branded No. 93 at Richmond in September.
 At Loudon in September, Travis Kvapil was scheduled to return to BK's No. 93, but moved over to the No. 83 and was replaced with Clay Rogers, with Iowa City Capital Partners appearing on the car.
 Rogers returned to the car again at Martinsville, this time with Burger King decals.
 Except for the Daytona 500, the part-time car was a start-and-park ride used to fill the sponsorship gaps on the other three cars.
 Since the team failed to qualify in its first attempt and its next three appearances were late-entries, the team had no owner points prior to Richmond in September.

 For 2015, it was planned that Sprint Cup Series rookie Matt DiBenedetto would race the 93 car part-time, driving the 93 in races that Camping World Truck Series driver Johnny Sauter drove in the 83.
 However, after Sauter only ran the Daytona 500, DiBenedetto took over the 83 full-time; the 93 did not run in 2015.
 For the 2016 Daytona 500, DiBenedetto drove the car due to Michael Waltrip driving the 83, with sponsorship from Dustless Blasting.
 The team also utilized an engine from Toyota Racing Development.
 DiBenedetto qualified for the race on speed, but crashed with Chris Buescher just before the halfway point of the race, finishing last.
 Starting at Richmond in April, the 93 car would return for multiple races with Ryan Ellis driving and sponsorship from Science Logic.
 Dylan Lupton joined the team in the 93 at Sonoma.
 DiBenedetto returned to the 93 at the fall Richmond race.
 At the Ford EcoBoost 400, the car was renumbered to No. 49 to promote NASCAR Heat Evolution's $49.99 price.